La Maritza

 "La Maritza" is a song by Sylvie Vartan from her 1968 album Sylvie Vartan (also known as La Maritza).
-It was also released as an EP and as a single.
+It was also released as an EP and as the second single off of said album.

 Background and writing

 The song was written by Jean Renard and Pierre Delanoë.

-Sylvie Vartan, who was born in Bulgaria, sings her nostalgia for her homeland, especially the Maritsa River.
+Vartan, who was born in Bulgaria, sings her nostalgia for her homeland, especially the Maritsa River.

 Commercial performance

 In France the song was released on an EP (La Maritza / Un p'tit peu beaucoup / Jolie poupée).

 In Wallonia (French Belgium) the EP charted as a double A-side "La Maritza / Un p'tit peu beaucoup".
 It spent 19 weeks in the singles chart, peaking at no. 4.

 The song "La Maritza" also reached at least in the top 4 in Finland in 1970 (according to the chart, courtesy of INTRO, published by U.S. Billboard magazine in its "Hits of the World" section).